francis-de-ladu/applied-data-science-capstone__coursera-ibm/README.md

-# SpaceX Launch Data nalysis with Python, Plotly and Dash
+# SpaceX Launch Data Analysis with Dash/Python

 As part of the Applied Data Science Capstone course on Coursera by IBM.